-The diet of a bison is made up of grasses and sedges, but will also eat lichen and berries.
+A bison’s diet is made up of grasses and sedges, but it will also eat lichen and berries.
 They will even eat a variety of twigs, shrubs, and herbs.
 Bison are ruminants, and like cows, have one stomach with four compartments.
 They use these compartments to extract all the nutrients from the food they eat.
-If you want a more detailed explanation of how the stomach of a ruminant works, I have written an article on a cows stomach here.

 How Much Water do Bison Drink?

-Bison get a lot of their water intake from their diet of grasses and sedges, but also need more water to survive.
+Bison gets a lot of their water intake from their diet of grasses and sedges but needs more water to survive.
 Bison only need to drink once per day, but their daily consumption can range from three to thirty gallons per day.
-The amount they need depends on their body size, the temperature of their environment, and how old they are.
+The amount they need depends on their body size, their environment’s temperature, and how old they are.

 The mating season of the bison starts in July through to September.
 Female bison are ready for reproduction, beginning between the age of two to three years.

 Bison have a very distinct way of selecting their mate.
 They do this in a process called ‘tending.’
 Males cut the female off from the rest of the pack, continually staying between them.
-The ‘tend’ can last up to several days, but also as quickly as a few minutes.
+The ‘tend’ can last up to several days and as quickly as a few minutes.

 The length of pregnancy is roughly the same as a human being, nine months.
-Calves are given birth to in an area away from the herd and will stay away for a few days.
+Calves are given birth in an area away from the herd and will stay separate for a few days.